Around the farm

 A wildlife area, including bird, owl and bat boxes will encourage nature and support biodiversity.

-Have a go at milking jersey cows.
-The surplus milk will be used to create products such as soap, which will be sold commercially.
+Have a go at milking Jersey cows.
+The milk will be sold as farm gate through a vending machine it will also be used to create products such as cream butter cheese, which will be sold commercially.

 Feed the chickens and go on an egg hunt.